rundsk/dsk/README.md

 ## Known Limitations

-- Symlinks inside the design defintions tree are not supported
+- Symlinks inside the design definitions tree are not supported
 - Not tested thoroughly on Windows

 ## Copyright & License